pendulum-project/ntpd-rs/DEVELOPMENT.md

 ## Releasing

+Before creating a release make sure that the changelog is up to date and that any changes in the readme and other documentation were made.

 New releases are created by using `cargo-release`.
 To create a new release make sure you have it installed and then run `cargo release [level]` with level being one of `alpha`, `beta`, `rc`, `patch`, `minor` or `major`.
 To make a new release